 Easy Pumpkin Whoopie Pie Recipe with Fluffy Pumpkin Spice Cookies

 Sweet, fluffy, pumpkin-y goodness—these adorable mini pumpkin whoopie pies are a must-try for the fall season!
-The light-and-springy pumpkin spice cookies are divine all on their own, and even better with that creamy, cinnamon-spiced frosting sandwiched in between.
+The light-and-springy pumpkin spice cookies are divine enjoyed all on their own.
+But, they’re even better with that creamy, cinnamon-spiced frosting sandwiched in between.
 I’ll show you how to make pumpkin whoopie pies with cream cheese filling for a fun, festive holiday dessert!

 If you’ve never heard of or tried whoopie pies before, they’re a soft, cakey type of sandwich cookie that’s just plain good.
 Sort of like a gourmet version of an oatmeal cream pie, these homemade pumpkin whoopie pies are seriously next-level delicious.
 The pumpkin cookies are so light, almost a cross between a cake and cookie, with plenty of frosting in every bite.

 I wanted to make this pumpkin whoopie pie recipe as a fall-time treat, but whoopie pies are actually a traditional dessert with Amish origins.
 Legend has it, they were originally made from gobs of leftover batter.
 And, when these treats were made, children would be so excited that they’d shout “whoopie!”
 Hence, the common names ‘whoopie pies,’ ‘gobs,’ and ‘gob cakes.’

 And, I’ve gotta say, this recipe definitely turned out to be worth a few “whoopies!”
 You’re welcome to make just the fluffy pumpkin spice cookies, and I personally could eat those all day long.
 But if you’re open to it, I highly recommend trying these pumpkin whoopie pies with the cream cheese filling for added fall flavor and fun!